ronenboxer/meMaker/README.md

 # Meme-Maker
-A meme generator app made as a school project using vanilla and canvas
+A [meme generator app](https://ronenboxer.github.io/meMaker/) made as a school project using vanilla and canvas.

 ## Features